Pranked3/shaankmahajan.github.io/html-lessons.md

 <br />
 This will make the element's size as 40px, the font-family (font) as cursive and the color red.
 <br />
-To define alot of attributes, a ; (semicolon) is added so that the computer knows that the command has stoped and that another one is starting.
+To define alot of attributes add a semicolon (;) so that the computer knows that the command has stoped and that another one is starting.